 If your startup is at the point where you have a significant revenue stream and an office full of employees, you might be ready for a corporate card.
 Unlike your typical business credit card, which can be used by small business owners of any size (including solopreneurs and freelancers), corporate cards are designed to meet the needs of growing corporations.

-In this case, that means no-cap rewards on four major spending categories — 7x Brex Rewards points on rideshares, 4x on travel, 3x on restaurants and 2x on software subscriptions depending on whether you make your card payments every 30 days or on a daily basis with Brex cash – as well as 1 point per dollar on all other purchases.
-Your startup will also be eligible for discounts on popular services, such as Google Ads, Amazon Web Services and WeWork, as well as a 30,000-point sign-up bonus.
+In this case, that means no-cap rewards on four major spending categories – 8X Brex Rewards points on rideshares, 5X on travel, 4X on restaurants and 3X on software subscriptions depending on whether you make your card payments every 30 days or on a daily basis with Brex cash – as well as 1 point per dollar on all other purchases.
+Your startup will also be eligible for discounts on popular services, such as Amazon Web Services, Zoom and Dropbox, as well as a 30,000-point sign-up bonus.

 Plus, it only takes a few minutes to get approved for the Brex Corporate Card.
 All you need to do is provide basic information about your business and link your corporate account.
 There’s no personal guarantee required, though you do need a minimum of $100,000 in your corporate bank account to be eligible for this card.
 The Brex Corporate Card has no annual fee and you’ll get five employee cards at no cost, but it’ll cost you $5 per month for each additional employee card beyond that.

 |Our rating: 2.6 out of 5|